OxideMod/Oxide.Docs/docs/guides/developers/plugin-guidelines.md

 ### 4.3 Caching Expensive Values

-If your plugin frequently accesses a value that's expensive to compute or retrieve, consider caching it.
+If your plugin<sup><a href="/glossary#plugins">[1]</a></sup> frequently accesses a value that's expensive to compute or retrieve, consider caching it.
 This is particularly useful for data that doesn't change frequently.

 ```csharp
 private Dictionary<string, BasePlayer> playerCache = new Dictionary<string, BasePlayer>();